- Photo Galleries

 - Contact Us

 With a long and dedicated career in the newspaper and magazine industry that started at the University of Victoria, Ruby Della-Siega joined the Monday team as a sales representative in 1984.
 She has worked with the local business and arts communities to create numerous successful print and digital campaigns, building growth and brand awareness.
 Ruby is an active volunteer in a variety of local arts groups, and serves on the boards of both the Community Arts Council of Greater Victoria and the Friends of Music Society.
-Based at Monday Magazine’s Broughton Street downtown office in Victoria, Ruby oversees sales at Monday and works with the editorial and digital teams to bring further success to the region’s longest standing arts and entertainment magazine.
+Based at Monday Magazine’s Broughton Street office in downtown Victoria, Ruby oversees sales and works with the editorial and digital teams to bring further success to the region’s longest standing arts and entertainment magazine.

 Don is a 26-year veteran of the community newspaper industry, all spent with Black Press.
 This native of Victoria began his career at the tender age of 29 as sports editor of the Williams Lake Tribune, the first publication owned by company owner David Black.
 Three years writing about everything from hockey to rodeo to ranching led to an enjoyable six-year stint as sports editor with the Campbell River Mirror on the North Island.
 When a position as senior news reporter came up at the Victoria News in 2001, he jumped on it and made the move back home, covering city council, police and various other community happenings.
 Don eventually moved up to become interim, then permanent editor of the Vic News before a reshuffling of personnel saw him serve as editor of the Oak Bay News for three years.
 More changes brought him back to Victoria, and in 2014 he was named editor of the Goldstream News Gazette on the fast-growing West Shore.
 He returned for a third stint with the Victoria News in May 2017 and took over as Monday Magazine editor in March 2018.
 The father of two amazing children and an active participant on the local music scene, Don enjoys writing and photography.
-Call him anytime at 250-480-3265 or email firstname.lastname@example.org with your story ideas.
+Call him anytime or email firstname.lastname@example.org with your story ideas.